Beckham Putra

-Beckham Putra Nugraha (born 29 October 2001) is an Indonesian professional footballer who plays as a midfielder for Liga 1 club Persib Bandung and the Indonesia national under-23 team.
+Beckham Putra Nugraha (born 29 October 2001), commonly known as Etam, is an Indonesian professional footballer who plays as an attacking midfielder or a winger for Super League club Persib Bandung and the Indonesia national team.

+Early life

+Beckham Putra Nugraha was born on 29 October 2001, in Bandung, West Java, Indonesia.
+He is the third child of Budi Nugraha and Yuyun Zawariyah.
+He has older brother who's also a footballer, Gian Zola.
+He was enrolled to football school POR UNI Bandung at the age of 8 years old.

+Beckham's first name was given by his father in tribute to English football legend David Beckham.
+His father was inspired after watching David Beckham’s 87th-minute goal from the halfway line for Manchester United against Wimbledon during the opening match of the 1996–97 FA Premier League season.

 Club career

 Early career

 Beckham is a member of the U-19 Persib squad that won 2018 Liga 1 U-19.
 He finished the 2018 season as the top scorer with 9 goals.

 Persib Bandung

 Beckham's stunning performances in the 2018 League 1 U-19 event made him promoted to the Persib senior team by the coach Miljan Radović.
 Beckham made his debut for Persib on 15 August 2018 in the match Piala Indonesia 2018–19 when his team against PSKC Cimahi.
 He scored his first goal for Persib on 11 February 2019 in the last 32 against Persiwa Wamena in the 79th minute.

 On 18 September 2021, Beckham scored his first official league goal for Persib with scored a brace in 2021–22 Liga 1, earning them a 2–2 draw over Bali United.
+On September 22, 2025, Beckham Putra was trusted as the team captain at the age of 23, in the 2025-26 Super League match against Arema FC which was won by Persib with a score of 2–1.